William Alabaster: Biography

+Alabaster defended his new Faith in a pamphlet, Seven Motives, of which no copy is extant.

 After his conversion and in about 1597, Alabaster wrote his Latin tragedy of Roxana, which Samuel Johnson later called, "a tragedy against the Church of England.

 It appears that Alabaster was imprisoned for his change of faith in the Tower of London and in The Clink in 1597 and 1598.
 According to historian Robert Caraman, during his incarceration, Alabaster adapted the sonnet form from love poetry into Christian poetry.
 Alabaster's 85-long sonnet sequence, which "portray some profound spiritual experiences", were mainly, "written in 1597 while he was in The Clink prison and was conscious (as he himself says) of unwonted inspiration."
+Another source of "unwonted inspiration" for Alabaster's religious poetry was, according to Gary Bouchard, the samizdat verse of recently martyred Jesuit priest Robert Southwell.

+After his escape from The Clink, which John Chamberlain reported to Sir Dudley Carleton on 4 May 1598, Fr.
+John Gerard concealed William Alabaster for two or three months in a London safe house and secret Catholic chapel overseen by Anne Line and Fr.
+Robert Drury.

 According to Fr.
-Gerard, "He was a learned man and spoke several languages.
+John Gerard, "He was a learned man and spoke several languages.
 In order to become a Catholic he had declined many offers of high preferment in his church.
 Already he had had a taste of prison, and when he was offered the chance of escaping, I told him he could stay at my house."

-After his escape from The Clink, Fr.
-John Gerard concealed William Alabaster for two or three months in a London safe house and secret Catholic chapel overseen by Anne Line and Fr.
-Robert Drury.
-During that time, Fr.
+During those months time, Fr.
 Gerard led Alabaster through a guided retreat based on The Spiritual Exercises of St. Ignatius Loyola and Alabaster expressed a desire to enter the Jesuit Order.